‘They don’t deserve this’: Fire destroys home of Holliston family who have fostered hundreds of kids

 “It’s what we did.
 We took care of kids.
 That was our life and that was their home,” said Edna Touchette through tears on Monday.
 “The kids needed a place and we needed to be able to give out love.”

-“That home was a life I couldn’t have have had if they didn’t adopted me,” said Brenda Touchette.
+“That home was a life I couldn’t have had if they didn’t adopt me,” said Brenda Touchette.

 “They have literally spent their entire life caring for other people, taking in kids who are in very messed up situations and giving them a home, giving them stability,” Sonja said.